-NOAA forecasted active 2020 Atlantic hurricane season
+NOAA forecasted an active 2020 Atlantic hurricane season

 Theta shatters the record from 2005

-The subtropical storm Theta was located about 1,400km southwest of the Azores, and wind speeds were approaching those of Category 1 hurricane.
-Theta is expected to move eastward, towards Portugal and Spain; however, it is not likely to have devastating consequences and will disintegrate long before coming over the soil – either African or European.
+The subtropical storm Theta was located about 1,400km southwest of the Azores, and wind speeds were approaching those of a Category 1 hurricane.
+Theta is expected to move eastward towards Portugal and Spain; however, it is not likely to have devastating consequences and will disintegrate long before coming over the soil – either African or European.

-Although we live in a time of increasing concern and sensitivity about the impact of people on climate change and the effect of change itself, scientists point out that the mere increase in the number of named storms is not, in itself, a result or indicator of climate change.
+Although we live in a time of increasing concern and sensitivity about the impact of people on climate change and the effect of change itself, scientists point out that the mere increase in the number of named storms is not a result or indicator of climate change.
 However, what climate change is affecting is an increase in the destructive power and strength of hurricanes.
 Add rising sea levels to that, and floods caused by hurricanes are becoming even more dangerous and with more severe consequences.

-Although it broke records in the number of hurricanes, this year’s hurricane season is behind the 2005 Atlantic hurricane season’s intensity and damage.
+Even though it broke records in the number of hurricanes, this year’s hurricane season is behind the 2005 Atlantic hurricane season’s intensity and damage.
 Then, we had as many as 8 Category 3 hurricanes, and 3 of them reached Category 5.